platformsh/platformsh-docs/docs/templates/how-to.md

 <!--
 When to use
-  When there is a single outcome a user wants to archieve.
+  When there is a single outcome a user wants to achieve.
   When you want to explain how to get to the outcome in ordered steps. https://diataxis.fr/how-to-guides/